The Amalgamation Property for automorphisms of ordered abelian groups

 J.~Dobrowolski was supported by EPSRC Grant EP/V03619X/1 and by DFG project BA 6785/2-1.

-R.~Mennuni was supported by the Italian research project PRIN 2017: ``Mathematical Logic: models, sets, computability'' Prot.~2017NWTM8RPRIN and by the German Research Foundation (DFG) via HI 2004/1-1 (part of the French-German ANR-DFG project GeoMod) and under Germany’s Excellence Strategy EXC 2044-390685587, `Mathematics Münster: Dynamics-Geometry-Structure'.
+R.~Mennuni was supported by the Italian research project PRIN 2017: ``Mathematical Logic: models, sets, computability'' Prot.~2017NWTM8RPRIN and by the German Research Foundation (DFG) via HI 2004/1-1 (part of the French-German ANR-DFG project GeoMod) and under Germany’s Excellence Strategy EXC 2044-390685587, `Mathematics M\"unster: Dynamics-Geometry-Structure', is a member of the INdAM research group GNSAGA, and acknowledges the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Pisa, CUP I57G22000700001.